OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 If you cancel your subscription, you will continue to have access until the end of the 6-month period and will not be billed for the next billing cycle.

-For 12-Month Subscriptions
+For Coursera Plus

-Coursera does not offer refunds for 12-month subscription payments.
-To avoid being charged during a free trial promotion, you must cancel your subscription before your 7-day free trial ends.
+To get a full refund of your Coursera Plus subscription payment, submit a refund request via the Learner Help Center within 14 days of your payment.
+Refunds will not be provided if requested after this 14-day period.

-Your subscription will continue for 12 months and then automatically renew unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.
+Your Coursera Plus subscription will continue for 12 months and then automatically renew unless and until you cancel your subscription or the subscription is suspended or discontinued by Coursera.

-If you cancel your subscription, you will continue to have access until the end of the 12-month period and will not be billed for the next billing cycle.
+If you cancel your subscription after the first 14 days of your subscription period, you will continue to have access until the end of the 12-month subscription period and will not be billed for the next billing cycle.

 For Course and Specialization Purchases